dyedgreen/comp-phys/README.md

 To build and run the project, use `make` or `make project-run`.
 To only build the project binary, use `make project`.

 To build and run all assignment code with default data a simple `make assignment` should suffice.

 To generate the submitted reports run `make pdf` and to generate the submitted ZIP archive run `make zip`.

 ## PNG and other Graph Formats

 There have been complaints about the graphs being generated as `.pdf` files.
 When running `make pdf`, the graphs are generated in `.pdf` format to produce a high-quality report document.
-If the marker wishes to inspect the graphs as some other format (e.g. `.png`), they are free to run `./main -graph`, in the `/project` directory.
+If the marker wishes to inspect the graphs in some other format (e.g. `.png`), they are free to run `./main -graph`, in the `/project` directory.
 (Run `./main` to see available options and make sure to build the project first!)